Requesting Academic Accommodations

 Manchester, NH 03102

-The Associate Director of Disability Services will review the documentation and will contact the student to schedule a meeting.
+The Director of Disability Services will review the documentation and will contact the student to schedule a meeting.
 Submission of documentation does not guarantee that a request for accommodations will be approved; the documentation must meet the guidelines established by the college.
-If documentation is incomplete, the student will be contacted by the Associate Director of Disability Services for further information.
+If documentation is incomplete, the student will be contacted by the Director of Disability Services for further information.
 The student may be asked to submit additional documentation.

 - the recommended accommodations